MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-external-shared-warehouse.md

 Here's a high-level description of the inbound process:

-1. *LE1*: *Purchase orders* get created and confirmed which will create **Warehouse management \> External warehouse shipment orders \> External warehouse inbound shipment order requests**, resulting in *Inbound shipment order messages* getting delivered to the *WOM* legal entity.
+1. *LE1*: *Purchase orders* get created and released to warehouse which will create **Warehouse management \> External warehouse shipment orders \> External warehouse inbound shipment order requests**, resulting in *Inbound shipment order messages* getting delivered to the *WOM* legal entity.
+The processing of releasing purchase orders to the external managed warehouse can happen via either a background process running periodically based on a created [*process automation*](../../fin-ops-core/dev-itpro/sysadmin/process-automation.md) or manually by selecting the **Release to warehouse** option on the purchase orders page.
+The setup for for the automatic processing happen via the **Warehouse management \> Periodic tasks \> Release purchase orders to warehouse**. <!-- UPDATE! perlynne -->
 1. *WOM*: Processing of the *Inbound shipment order messages* resulting in the creation of *Inbound shipment orders*.
 1. *WOM*: Inbound loads are created manually, automatically, or through import (depending on your configuration).
 1. *WOM*: Warehouse workers uses the Warehouse Management mobile app to *register* the inbound shipment order transactions.